zekebarger/AccuSleePy/accusleepy/gui/text/main_guide.md

 The manual scoring interface has many useful keyboard shortcuts, so please consult its user manual by clicking the question mark icon.

-# Section 4: Automatically scoring recordings with a classification model
+# 4. Automatically scoring recordings with a classification model
 Automatic brain state scoring requires the inputs described in Section 3, as well as calibration data files and a trained classification model.